Rokiis1/roadmap/6.Module/test_managment.md

     - **Answer:** `E = (3 + 4*5 + 9) / 6 = 5.33 days`

 2. **Use Case Point Method:** This method is based on the use cases of the system.
 The number of use cases is counted and then adjusted based on the complexity of the system.
-The formula for this method is `UCP`, where UUCW is the Unadjusted Use Case Weight, TCF is the Technical Complexity Factor, and ECF is the Environmental Complexity Factor.
+The formula for this method is `UCP`.

     **Syntax**